 Tile, stone, and cement work well in the bathroom because they stand up to water, though they must be sealed to remain watertight.
 Stone can often be reclaimed from other projects, and all three materials are durable, helping to delay future replacements.
 Natural linoleum, made from such materials as linseed oil and pine resin, can be a good option, though some manufacturers do not recommend using it for bathroom floors (check the manufacturer’s instructions before you buy).

 Wood, cork, and bamboo are not recommended because although they can be sealed, there’s a good chance they won’t stand up to the constant exposure to water.
 Carpeting is not a good idea since it will stay wet and breed mold.
-See GreenHomeGuide’s for more information about flooring materials.
+See GreenHomeGuide’s Green Flooring Know-How section for more information about flooring materials.

 Bathroom remodeling requires a lot of caulk to seal joints and plug leaks.
 Caulk often contains toxic substances that make it more durable or ward off mold but will build up in the air and harm you over time.
 Look for low-VOC caulk that lasts at least 10 years and cleans up easily with water or with a mild solvent.
 The EPA recommends polyurethane caulk for sealing masonry, though you need acetone for cleanup.
 Acrylic latex caulk, which cleans up with water, is good for dry surfaces like plumbing penetrations and gaps in wood.
 Both types last up to 20 years, far longer than most other caulks.
 For indoor projects, never use caulk meant for outdoor use and avoid using PVC- or oil-based caulk, since these last only three years.